tristusdelatristussie/java-exercises/README.md

 ### Library

-A Book has a title and some pages.
+A Book has a title and some pages.<br/>
-A CD has a title and a time.
+A CD has a title and a time.<br/>
-A DVD has a kind, a title, an indication of it is in 3D and time.
+A DVD has a kind, a title, an indication of it is in 3D and time.<br/>
-There are 4 kind of movie: horror, fun, action, musical.
+There are 4 kind of movie: horror, fun, action, musical.<br/>

 The Library has these methods only:
 * ArrayList<Book> putBooks(ArrayList<Book> books);